eccenca/cmem-plugin-pyshacl/README.md

 ### Add shui:conforms flag to focus node resources

 If enabled, `shui:conforms false` triples are added to the focus nodes in the validation graph.
 Default value: *false*.

-### Use CMEM store

-If enabled, the data graph is processed using the CMEMStore implementation instead of being loaded into an in-memory RDFLib graph.
-Default value: *false*.